Marriage & Family Therapy MFT Degree Graduate Programs California

 Whichever program you choose, note the requirements for your state and career path.
 Make sure your program is designed for your goals.
 Whether that’s launching an MFT career or pursuing more education.

-What is the Curriculum for a MFT Program?
+What is the Curriculum for a MFT Degree Program?

 These programs explore the theory behind how families and relationships work.
 They also cover how to help patients resolve family challenges.
 You could study topics like psychotherapy and sex therapy.
 Plus, counseling people from diverse backgrounds.